Power bills in California have jumped nearly 50% in four years. Democrats think they have solutions

 Rising rates

-Utility rate increases in recent years have been approved by state regulators in part to help investor-owned utilities bury power lines aimed at stopping wildfires.
+Utility rate increases in recent years have been approved by state regulators in part to help investor-owned utilities bury power lines and conduct vegetation management projects aimed at stopping wildfires.
 Some of the deadliest and most destructive fires in recent years have been sparked by power equipment.
 Pacific Gas & Electric, whose equipment sparked a 2018 wildfire that killed 85 people in 2024, raised its rates six times to help cover the costs of putting power lines underground and other improvement projects.

 “There are no limits to how much the utilities can ask for in rate increases.
 There are no limits to how many times a year they can ask,” said Mark Toney, the group's executive director.
 “You can’t blame them for asking for the sky.”